Health Encyclopedia

 Here are more ways to reduce symptoms caused by COPD:

 • Stop smoking.
-Cigarette smoking is the main cause of COPD.
+Cigarette smoking is the leading cause of COPD.
 Stopping smoking is the most important step you can take to treat COPD.
 If you need help stopping smoking, talk with your healthcare provider.

 • Stay away from secondhand smoke and other irritants.
 Try to stay away from smoke, chemicals, fumes, and dust.
 Don’t let anyone smoke in your home or around you.
 Stay indoors on days that have high air pollution.

 • Prevent lung infections.
 Get the vaccines your provider advises.
 Having COPD raises your risk for flu and pneumonia.
 This can make your symptoms worse.
 Ask your healthcare provider about the flu and pneumonia vaccines.
 Take steps to prevent colds and other lung infections.
 Stay away from crowds during cold and flu season.
-Also stay away from people who are sick.
+Also, stay away from people who are sick.

 • Practice correct handwashing.
 Wash your hands often with soap and clean, running water for at least 20 seconds.
 Use hand sanitizer with at least 60% alcohol when you can’t wash your hands.